 Studies show that long-term activation of stress symptoms, triggered by the release of hormones and brain chemicals, can have a hazardous, even lethal effect on your body and brain.
 Stress causes a multitude of problems.
 It makes you more vulnerable to infections by inhibiting the immune system.
 Stress can make it difficult to conceive a baby because it inhibits fertility in both sexes.
 In children, it can interfere with growth and cause allergies and behavioral problems.
 If parents experience a lot of stress before and around conception children are likely to be born with imbalanced hormone levels leading to a weak constitution, allergies, behavioral problems, and the inability to properly handle stress as an adult Stress is a contributor to very serious physical and psychological conditions, including:

 - anorexia nervosa

 - memory loss

-Constant stress will lead to physical, mental, and emotional exhaustion, and eventually cause burnout.
+Constant stress will lead to physical, mental, and emotional exhaustion, and eventually, cause burnout.
 Often individuals feel overwhelmed and are unable to meet constant demands.
-Burnout reduces productivity, depletes your energy, and leaves you with an increasing feeling of hopeless – powerless, cynical, and resentful.
+Burnout reduces productivity, depletes your energy, and leaves you with an increasing feeling of hopelessness, powerlessness, cynicism, and resentment.
 Often individuals start to feel unable to properly fulfill their role in family-, social-, and/or work life.
 This unhappiness can eventually threaten your job, relationships, and certainly your health.
 Because burnout develops gradually it is often difficult to recognize it early or to get the momentum going to stir against it.
 The earlier you recognize the symptoms of stress and address them, the better chance you have of avoiding burnout.

 – Uninterested in relying on Western medication to ease my anxiety, I sought out an alternative, drug-free approach.
 Working with Dr. Schwerte, my anxiety has eased significantly and I no longer face the symptoms that plagued me just a year ago.